 - Allow Siri when locked: Once you enable ‘Listen for Hey Siri,’ you can also enable this option, after which your Mac will trigger Siri even when it’s locked or in sleep.

 - Keyboard Shortcut: Choose or customize a keyboard shortcut to invoke Siri.

 - Siri Voice: Select how you would like Siri to sound using gender and accent.

-- Voice Feedback: Choose whether or not you would like to receive Siri feedback out loud.
+- Siri Responses: Choose whether or not you would like to receive Siri feedback out loud.
 Similarly, you can choose to see Siri captions and a transcript of the voice command you gave to Siri.

 - Show Siri in menu bar: Uncheck the box if you want to remove the Siri button from the menu bar.

 - Siri Suggestions & Privacy: Click this button to choose the apps Siri should learn from and make suggestions for.
 Click Done to close the window.